 To reboot your Samsung Galaxy device you should press and hold the Power button and then tap on Restart:

 Solution 3.
-Rename your device
+Rename Your Android Device

-- Go to the router’s webinterface.
+- Go to the router’s web interface.
 If you don’t know the IP address of your router, read our article about how to find the router’s ip address on Android.

 - Find the Wireless security page or something similar.